siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 P = \chi E,
 $$

-This shortcut concerns the reinforcing branch.
-When the local sum vanishes, one does not assign a negative effective advance to a non-existent forward branch;
-one returns instead to the finite-region continuity statement above.

-write the reinforcing response of the same flow as
+one may write the reinforcing response of the same flow as

 $$
 f_2 = k f_1,
 \qquad
 k \ge 0.
 $$

+This shortcut concerns only the reinforcing branch.
+When the local sum vanishes, one does not assign a negative effective advance to a non-existent forward branch; one returns instead to the finite-region continuity statement above.

 Then the joined flow is